What is Pagination styles: Types, Design & Simple Pagination?

 We have all heard the statement that “content is king”, but one must understand the importance of its hierarchy and structure, which is vital for improving readability and reducing content complexity.
-When content is organised efficiently, the user experience of the product becomes better.
+When content is organized efficiently, the user experience of the product becomes better.
 People often choose to believe that infinite scrolling is better, where a user can scroll through a massive chunk of content with no finishing line.

 Using pagination styles allows the UI designer to provide their users with a unique advantage in terms of consideration and easily navigate various content groups.
 Google search results page can be considered a typical pagination example.
 It is also widely used on e-commerce websites such as Amazon or Flipkart or on websites with a lot of content to choose from.